bouncmpe/hugo-theme-department/README.md

 # Hugo Theme Department

-A Hugo theme for the departmet of Computer Engineering at Bogazici University.
+(Work in Progress) A Hugo theme for the department of Computer Engineering at Bogazici University.

 Test it at [https://bouncmpe.netlify.app](https://bouncmpe.netlify.app)